HMRC cracks down on Umbrella Company loan schemes – Could the April 2019 loan charge affect you?

 - the employer is located ‘offshore’ outside of the UK;

-- is unable to pay or no longer exists;
+- the umbrella company is unable to pay or no longer exists;

 - HMRC think that you received payments knowing that the employer had failed to account for tax.